Can Encrypted DNS Be Fast?: Conclusion

 \section{Conclusion}

-In this paper, we studied the performance of encrypted DNS protocols and DNS from 2,768 home networks in the United States, between April 7th 2020 and May 8th 2020.
+In this paper, we studied the performance of encrypted DNS protocols and DNS from 2,693 Whiteboxes in the United States, between April 7th, 2020 and May 8th, 2020.
 We found that clients do not have to trade DNS performance for privacy.
 For certain resolvers, DoT was able to perform \textit{faster} than DNS in median response times, even as latency increased.
 We also found significant variation in DoH performance across recursive resolvers.
 Based on these results, we recommend that DNS clients (\eg, web browsers) measure latency to resolvers and DNS response times determine which protocol and resolver a client should use.
 No single DNS protocol nor resolver performed the best for all clients.

 There were some limitations to our work that point to future research.
-First, due to bandwidth restrictions, we were unable to perform page loads from the Whiteboxes.
-Future work could utilize a platform of similar scale to SamKnows to perform page loads, such as telemetry from browser vendors.
+First, due to bandwidth restrictions, we were unable to perform page loads from Whiteboxes.
+Future work could utilize platforms of similar scale to SamKnows to measure page loads, such as browser telemetry systems.
 Second, future work should perform measurements from mobile devices.
 DoT was implemented in Android 10, but to our knowledge, its performance has not been studied "in the wild."
-Finally, future work could study how encrypted DNS protocols perform from networks that are especially far away from popular recursive resolvers.
-This is particularly important for web browsers that deploy DoH to users outside of the United States.
+Finally, future work could study how encrypted DNS protocols perform from networks that are far away from popular resolvers.
+This is particularly important for browser vendors that seek to deploy DoH outside of the United States.